-Avaya Contact Recorder uses the Tomcat web servlet container, which writes log files to

-/tomcat7/logs beneath the install path (typically /opt/witness on Linux, D:\Program Files\Avaya\ContactRecorder on Windows).
+Avava Contact Recorder uses the Tomcat web servlet container, which writes log files to /logs beneath the install path (which is /opt/witness on Linux, D:\Avaya\ACR152 on Windows).

 Remote logging via Syslog Server(s)

 A subset of the information sent to the application logs can also be forwarded to one or more Syslog servers.
 To configure this, use the maintenance page at